Maya does it all

 The blind, helpless, and hopeless

-“The deluded despise Me, dwelling in human form, not knowing My higher being as the great Lord of beings” (9:11).
+The deluded despise me dwelling in human form, not knowing of my higher being as the Great Lord of all beings (9:11).

 They are not just deluded–they are the source, the producer, of their delusion.
-Their hopes, actions, and “knowledge” are vain because they are based on delusions.
+Their hopes, actions, and seeming knowledge are vain because they are based on delusions.
 They live instinctually and sensually, unthinking.
 Their nature manifests the qualities of rakshasas and asuras.
 Rakshasas are cannibal demons, and we continually encounter people who devour life rather than live it.
 Asuras are willful dwellers in darkness.
 As Jesus said: “Men loved darkness rather than light, because their deeds were evil.
 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved” (John 3:19, 20).
 But not all are like this.
 So Krishna says:

 It is necessary to be good, but the good must then progress on to become godlike, to be a deva, a “shining one” filled with the Divine Light.
 Fixing their mind on God they make themselves living offerings.
-That is why the Manu Smriti (Laws of Manu) says that the greatest sacrifice is the offering of ourselves (purushamedha), and Patanjali says that samadhi is attained by offering our lives to God (Ishwarapranidhana).
+That is why the Manu Smriti (Laws of Manu) says that the greatest sacrifice is the offering of ourselves (purushamedha).
+And Patanjali says that samadhi is attained by offering our lives to God (Ishwarapranidhana).
 Such persons live in the awareness of God:

 Three views of God

 But there is the approach of wisdom (jnana), which Krishna outlines thusly:

 And others, sacrificing by the sacrifice of knowledge, worship me as One and Manifold, variously manifested, omniscient (9:15).